-This vehicle is equipped with a frame-mounted receiver for a standard 5.1 cm (2 in.) receiver hitch.
+This vehicle is equipped with a frame-mounted receiver (front and rear) for a standard 5.1 cm (2 in.) receiver hitch.
 The standard receiver hitch must be purchased separately.

 Make sure that the load in the trailer is properly secured and will not shift while moving.
 Also, do not overload the trailer.